rustenburgJ/IASC-2P02/blog.md

             OOP |  feedback loops further racism

-Structures responding to and marginalizing race - feminism, there is no one woman's story, but many storiees.
+Structures responding to and marginalizing race - feminism, there is no one woman's story, but many stories, the one/the other.